panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 ## 2. Inheritance

 A primitive type is atomic, meaning that it can not be further divided into smaller pieces.
-For example, a boolean `false` is atomic because it divide into smaller pieces.
+For example, a boolean `false` is atomic because it cannot divide into smaller pieces.

 An object, however, is a composable structure.
 An object consists of multiple properties: key and value pairs.